-4.2.0.2 As well as the sites allocated for development, two additional sites will be held in reserve so that we can continue to deliver new housing at the level required by the Core Strategy [10].
+4.2.0.2 As well as the sites allocated for development, an additional site will be held in reserve so that we can continue to deliver new housing at the level required by the Core Strategy [9].
 Both existing and new development will take advantage of low carbon initiatives where feasible.